Roxtone/Aether/Readme.md

 # Aether
 Unity Game Engine Event Manager

+## Feature Overview
+- global events with Event or events local to a context with ContextEvent
+- no need to remove listeners in OnDestroy for MonoBehaviours
+- event queue: all listeners of the original event are executed before any listener of a nested event
+- listener predicate conditions
+- 3 priority queues per event type
+- easy access to the last event of any type

 ## Installation
 Install via _Add package from git URL_ in the Package Manager.